 Management is responsible for the other information.
-The other information comprises the information included in the Management's Discussion and Analysis for the year ended December 31, 2021.
+The other information comprises the information included in the Management's Discussion and Analysis.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.